AISAutomation/PyEqCloud/README.rst

 The project was started in April 2020 by Patrick Thiem and Maik Pertermann.

-It is currently maintained by Patrick Thiem and Maik Pertermann.
+It is currently maintained by Maik Pertermann and until March 2021 by Patrick Thiem.